Bibek-Luitel/bibek-luitel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://www.tamucc.edu/education/departments/edld/index.php'>Department of Educational Leadership</a>.
-Address.
-Contacts.
-Motto.
-Etc.

 profile:
   align: right